 Growing up, my mom was, and still is, an avid tea enthusiast.
 In her eyes, there’s nothing that a warm brew of chamomile can’t fix.
 Now that I’m a mom, I started wondering, “Can I give my baby tea?”

-New parents often receive advice to steer away from anything other than breast milk and formula.
+New parents often receive advice to steer away from anything other than breast milk and formula (1).
 But, many herbs, like dill and peppermint, are used synthetically for upset tummies, even for babies.

 Can I Give My Baby Tea?

-You can give your baby tea if they’re six months or older, but give it in moderation (1).
+You can give your baby tea if they’re six months or older, but only in moderation (2).

-As many tea drinkers will know, herbal teas can have positive effects on the body.
+As many tea drinkers will know, herbal teas can have positive effects on the body of adults.
 They help us relax, energize, and improve our mood after a hard day.

 With babies, you shouldn’t offer just any type of tea.
-The best ones are those like chamomile that aid sleep and digestion.
+The best ones are those like chamomile that aid sleep and digestion (4).

 Still, there hasn’t been a lot of research into how teas affect babies.
-The herbs we listed above are generally labeled as safe for babies.
-However, you should always keep quantities small, and we suggest you consult your pediatrician first.
+Some herbs are generally labeled as safe for babies.
+However, you should always keep quantities small, and we suggest you consult your pediatrician first (6).

 Chamomile Tea for Babies